 The work is reportedly “fascinating” and “there is a lot of responsibility given” to trainees.
 “Work is very varied both in terms of urgency and type.”, one source explains.
 “I’ve been exposed to a broad scope of tasks at various stages of a matter”.
 Another insider tells us: “Contentious departments tend to give more stimulating work but generally I feel you are given a wide range of tasks and trusted to get on with the task and feedback given.
 You are always thought of when there is a meeting with clients, Counsel or experts and given this exposure which is a key part of learning during your TC.”

-IM’s London office in the Holborn/City borders is the scene of much of the corporate action, and is very much what you would expect from a City law firm.
-Meanwhile, the Sheffield office — which is the firm’s headquarters – is the nerve centre for the wide-ranging personal injury practice that IM is probably best known for.
-It’s also home to a regional corporate team which handles some high profile national deals.
-Private client is split across a range of locations in West London and the South.
+IM’s London office in the Holborn/City borders handles much of the firm’s corporate work, and is very much what you would expect from a City law firm.
+Meanwhile, the Sheffield office — which is the firm’s headquarters, having been founded there in 1912 — is the nerve centre for the wide-ranging personal injury practice that IM is probably best known for.
+It’s also home to insolvency, litigation, employment, construction, regulatory investigations and real estate teams.
+Private client is split across a range of locations in West London, the South, Manchester and Leeds.